The Celtic Revival: Beginnings (10)

 for all His benefits toward me?”
 (Psalm 116.12) God’s answer came in the form of the vision of the man from Ireland, calling Patrick to return and to labor among them.

 Patrick evangelized the lost, leading many thousands to faith in Jesus.
 He identified able men among those new converts, and took them on as his disciples, training them to do the work of ministry.
 These men helped Patrick start churches all over Ireland.
 They taught literacy to a people without an alphabet, so that they could read the Bible for themselves.
-They helped people lay aside the idols and immoral practices of their pagan ways, and to take up the path of discipleship as followers of Jesus.
-Patrick and those who joined him laid the foundations of a revival of Christian faith that would last for nearly 400 years and have an impact throughout Europe.
+They helped people lay aside the idols and immoral practices of their pagan ways and take up the path of discipleship as followers of Jesus.
+Patrick and those who joined him laid the foundations of a revival of Christian faith that lasted for nearly 400 years and had an impact throughout Europe.

 All this with no diploma, no support, and no credentials.
 But no fear, and no hesitation to follow God’s call.

 Each of us is in the same place as Patrick and Paul: We are debtors to God and debtors to men.
 We owe to God whatever He commands or requires of us, but especially that we might drink the cup of salvation to the full and be thereby transformed increasingly into the image of our Lord Jesus Christ.